oruga-ui/oruga/packages/docs/components/Datepicker.md

                 },
                 {
                     class: "boxClass",
-                    description: "Class of the root element",
+                    description: "Class of the Datepicker box where you choose the date",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "headerClass",
-                    description: "Class of the root element",
+                    description: "Class of the Datepicker header inside the box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "headerButtonsClass",
-                    description: "Class of the root element",
+                    description: "Class of the Datepicker buttons inside the box",
                     action: () => {
                         this.openDatePicker();
                     }
                 },
                 {
                     class: "headerButtonsSizeClass",
-                    description: "Class of the root element",
+                    description: "Class of the Datepicker buttons inside the box when a size is choosen",
                     properties: ["size"],
                     suffixes: ['small', 'medium', 'large'],
                     action: (cmp) => {